-The Firebase Admin SDKs allow you to integrate your own servers with Firebase Authentication.
-You can use them to manage your users or to manage authentication tokens.
+The Firebase Admin SDK allows you to integrate your own servers with Firebase Authentication.
+You can use the Admin SDK to manage your users or to manage authentication tokens.
 There are three primary reasons you would want to do this:

-It is not always convenient to have to visit the Firebase Console in order to manage your Firebase Authentication users.
-Thankfully, the admin user management API provides programmatic access to those same users.
-It even allows you to do things the Firebase Console cannot, such as retrieving a user's full data and changing a user's password or email address.
+It is not always convenient to have to visit the Firebase console in order to manage your Firebase Authentication users.
+The admin user management API provides programmatic access to those same users.
+It even allows you to do things the Firebase console cannot, such as retrieving a user's full data and changing a user's password or email address.

 You can integrate an external user system with Firebase.
 For example, you may already have a pre-existing user database or you may want to integrate with a third-party identity provider that Firebase Authentication doesn’t natively support.